Becky Critz- Executive Director

 Diana has worked for several businesses in various accounting departments.
 She also spent several years as a stay at home mom and music teacher!
 Diana has spent the past ten years helping small businesses manage finances and maximize profits.

 Diana has three grown daughters and one son-in-law.
+She is also the proud Grandmother to her granddaughter, Rosemary.
 She enjoys traveling to see her family in Houston, Dallas, Florida, and North Carolina.

 “I feel very blessed to be a part of this organization,” Diana says.